CAMeL-Lab/arafix_ocr/README.md

   - evaluate.py: This module uses ced_word_alignment tool to align the ground truth against ocr and predicted.
 Then it calculates word error rate using the following formula: (subs + deletions + insertions) / (subs + deletions + correct words)

-## Contact us
+## Feedback

-For any queries or concerns regarding the tool, feel free to contact us (the authors of the tool) on the following channels:
-- Aizaz Ansari (aizaz.ansari@nyu.edu)
-- Anas Jawed (anas.jawed@nyu.edu)
+- Report any issues with the tool [here](https://github.com/aizazansari/arafix_ocr/issues)
+- Feel free to contribute to the tool and add new features using [pull requests](https://github.com/aizazansari/arafix_ocr/pulls)